rumors/handbook/operations/communication.md

 We meet quarterly on a [Rumors Friday](./operations/studio.md) to discuss progress toward internal projects and goals.

-## Email

-Email can take up a lot of time.
-We use it to communicate with clients, rarely internally.
-Unless it is an emergency, we respond to client communication within a day or two — not instantaneously.

 ## Slack

 We use Slack as an internal communication tool to chat about projects, studio news, and other stuff.